gbarwis/bash-scripts/p4proxy-cache-prune/README.md

 ## Requirements

-- **AWS CLI**: The script uses AWS SNS to send reports, so the AWS CLI must be configured properly.
+- **AWS Configuration**: The script uses the AWS CLI to send reports via AWS SNS.
+If you want to use this reporting feature, you must have both of these configured and working.
 - **Perforce Proxy Server**: This script is intended to be run on a Perforce proxy server to clean up old cached files.
 - **Environment File**: The script sources configuration variables from an environment file (`p4proxy-cache-clean.env`).
 Make sure to provide and configure this file appropriately.
 A sample file is provided (`p4proxy-cache-clean.env`).